-I also have an interest in the surgical management of superior canal dehiscence syndrome.
-Minimally invasive endoscopic assisted middle fossa craniotomy and transmastoid SCD repair options are offered to the pediatric or adult patient for this surgery who have disabling auditory and/or balance symptoms.
+Dr. Lee has an international referral center for the diagnosis and management of superior canal dehiscence syndrome and offers both minimally invasive endoscopic-assisted middle fossa craniotomy and transmastoid SCD repair options to patients with disabling auditory and/or balance symptoms.

 Visit Dr. Lee's research page.

-Cochlear implantation in children with anomalous cochleovestibular anatomy: a systematic review.
-Pakdaman, M., Herrmann, B., Van-Beek King, J., Curtin, H., and Lee, D.J., Otolaryngol Head Neck Surg, 2011.
+Cochlear implantation in children with anomalous cochleovestibular anatomy: A systematic review.
+Pakdaman M, Herrmann B, Van-Beek King J, Curtin H, Lee DJ.
+Otolaryngol Head Neck Surg.
+2011.

 Superior petrosal sinus associated with superior canal dehiscence syndrome in pediatric and adult patients.
 McCall A, McKenna MJ, Merchant SN, Curtin H, Lee DJ.
 Otol Neurotol.
 2011.